-Tacoma police officers plead not guilty in killing of Manuel Ellis
+3 Tacoma police officers plead not guilty in killing of Manuel Ellis

 On his walk home, Ellis encountered a patrol car stopped at a red light at 96th Street South and Ainsworth Avenue South, say the charges.
 Collins was behind the wheel and Burbank in the front passenger seat.

-Three civilian witnesses — two motorists stopped behind the patrol car and a pizza delivery driver stopped on the other side of the street — all used their cellphones to video-record the officers’ interaction with Ellis, say the charges.
+Three civilian witnesses — two motorists stopped behind the patrol car and a pizza delivery driver stopped on the other side of the street — all used their cellphones to record video of the officers’ interaction with Ellis, say the charges.
 A woman who lives across the street from where Ellis was taken to the ground recorded part of the encounter, which was also captured by her doorbell camera.

 The two witnesses stopped behind the patrol car later told investigators they saw Ellis walking on the sidewalk before he approached the patrol car and engaged in a 10- to 15-second long “casual conversation” with the officers, say the charges.